EVERSE-ResearchSoftware/RSQKit/pages/ai/cross_cutting_practices.md

 For research outputs, this may mean the researcher responsible for the result can explain how the generated artefact was checked.

-### Use a separate AI working copy

-Where practical, give AI tooling its own local checkout.
-Treat that checkout as owned by the tool, not as your main working copy.

-The aim is to let the AI prepare changes without giving it authority to change shared project state.

-A useful pattern is:

-* create a separate local checkout for the AI tool
-* remove or disable remote push access from that checkout
-* keep your own normal checkout separate
-* add the AI checkout as a local remote, or copy patches across manually
-* inspect and pull individual changes into your own checkout
-* commit and push only changes you understand and approve

-Removing a Git remote is a useful guardrail.
-It is not a complete security control.

-Do not give the tool credentials, tokens, or access it does not need.

-This is especially useful where the AI tool can run Git commands, stage files, commit changes, create branches, or interact with repository tooling.

-The point is not that this makes AI output safe.
-The point is that it gives the people working with AI a clear review boundary.

-### Treat remote execution as a governance boundary

-When an AI tool runs outside your local machine, the risk changes.

-A managed or cloud agent may receive repository access, logs, configuration, test output, project structure, private package names or other context.

-Before connecting a remote service, decide:

-* What code, code and logs it may see
-* What repositories it may access
-* What permissions it receives
-* Whether it can create branches or pull requests
-* Whether it can use paid or shared compute resources

-Remote execution may be useful.
-It can reduce setup difficulties and run checks in a clean environment.
-It should **not** be treated as merely a more convenient local editor - due to greater risks.

 ### Protect maintainer attention